Melissaurious/NanoDesigner/README.md

 By given the PDB_ID as input the script will automatically look for the the input information required for our method (a json file containing all produced information during [Data Download and Preprocess](#data-download-and-preprocess)).
 The script also accepts a second input in case the process stops and user desire to start from the last reached iteration.

-### Test Cases

-The workflow requires a script and a JSON file containing the necessary information for each entry (a nanobody-antigen complex or nanobody scaffold and antigen structure).

-- **De Novo Design**: In cases where the 3D structure of a nanobody-antigen complex is absent (referred to as "de novo" design), the input JSON file can be generated using the notebook `jupyter_notebooks/prepare_NanoDesigner_inputs_Denovo.ipynb`.
-This notebook guides you through creating a properly formatted JSON file.

-- **Optimization Cases**: For existing complexes, simply select a relevant line from the dataset-generated JSON files (prepared during the [Data Download and Preprocess](#data-download-and-preprocess) stage) and use it to create an input JSON file.

-All required information for both cases should be obtained during the data download and preprocessing stage.
-Ensure the configuration files (`config_files`) are updated as needed to reflect your setup.

-For proof of concepts of NanoDesigner, please download and employ DiffAb or ADesigner trained models found [here](https://drive.google.com/drive/folders/1kGK3rV138lG8vQpGAtHv5oNP_a11Gr01?usp=share_link).

 We highly encourage to keep a constant number of total number of designs across iterations for simplicity: